Nishant5115/HANGMAN-GAME-PROJECT/README.md

 Correct Guesses: If your guessed letter is in the word, it will be revealed in the appropriate position(s) in the word.
 Incorrect Guesses: If your guessed letter is not in the word, the game will deduct one attempt from your total attempts remaining.

-Remaining Attempts: You start with 5 attempts.
+Remaining Attempts: You start with 6 attempts.
 Each incorrect guess reduces your attempts by 1.

 Winning: If you correctly guess all the letters in the word before running out of attempts, you win!
 The game will congratulate you and reveal the hidden word.

 Losing: If you run out of attempts before guessing the word correctly, the game ends, and it will reveal the hidden word.

-Playing Again: After the game ends, you'll be asked if you want to play again.
-If you choose "yes," the game will start again with a new hidden word.
-If you choose "no," the game will end with a thank you message.;

 EDITION 1: EDITION-1 contains code without GUI .
 It is simple python code.
 Error handling in the code is minimal, primarily focusing on checking if the user input was a single letter.
 It has limited replayability.